bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 memcached_servers
     If this option is set, Bugzilla will integrate with `Memcached
     <http://www.memcached.org/>`_.
-Specify one of more server, separated by
+Specify one or more servers, separated by
     spaces, using hostname:port notation (for example:
     :paramval:`127.0.0.1:11211`).

 memcached_namespace
-    Specify a string to prefix to each key on Memcached.
+    Specify a string to prefix each key on Memcached.

 .. _admin-usermatching: